codelv/atom-db/README.md

 The design is based somewhat on django.

-There is a "manager" `Model.objects` do queries on the database table created for each subclass.
+There is a "manager" called `Model.objects` to do queries on the database table created for each subclass.

 Serialization and deserialization is done with `Model.serializer`